 Our Analysis and Test Results

-For spring 2018, we have completed testing the newly updated REI Co-op Traverse 65.
-Overall, we felt that this new model is an improvement over the last.
+Overall, we felt that the new REI Co-Op Traverse 65 is an improvement over the last version.
 The suspension system is more streamlined and comfortable; the pockets and access points on the outside are in better locations make for more ease of use.
 We also liked the new, easy-to-access water bottle holders on the sides.
-The new Uplift 2.0 feature was one aspect of the new design that we were not crazy about, though.
+The Uplift 2.0 feature was one aspect of the new design that we were not crazy about, though.
 These added straps seemed unnecessary and made for additional straps that got in the way.

-The Traverse performed well regarding comfort.
-The new model of the Traverse weighs 4.63 pounds and thus works best carrying large loads.
+The new model of the Traverse 65 weighs 4.6 pounds and thus works best carrying large loads.
 Unlike the previous model, the shoulder straps and waist belt on the new Traverse were comfortable and supple right away.
 With 65 liters of carrying capacity, this pack works well for long trips.
 The new suspension carries weight effectively.
-The suspension system and metal frame are similar to the Gregory Deva 60, but feel more lightweight and more in line with the Gregory Octal 55.
 Though the improved hip belt is a step up, it still has a plastic plate in it that we didn't like because of its bulk and stiffness.

 Much of the bulk that makes up the Traverse 65 is the suspension system.
 The combination of the suspended and ventilated back panel, the REI UpLift 2.0 compression system, and the bulky hip belt provides lots of support for carrying heavy loads.
-The newly updated model has a new back panel, with a hybrid trampoline-style design, improved ventilation and made the pack feel lighter overall.
+The newly updated model has a new back panel, with a hybrid trampoline-style design, improved ventilation, and made the pack feel lighter overall.
 The Uplift 2.0 system includes straps that lift the bottom of the pack up from the backside.
 We were not crazy about this feature since we couldn't feel a huge difference when these straps were synched down.
-The hip belt is similar to the design of the Arc'teryx Bora 61, without the added cost.
 The new hip belt, while still feeling stiff, is much more pliable than that of the previous model.

-The U or J-Shaped zipper is a new trend that seems to be sweeping the backpacking market these days.
+The U or J-shaped zipper is a new trend that seems to be sweeping the backpacking market these days.
 The Traverse is no exception.
-Similar in design to the Thule Versant 60, the Traverse totes a J-shaped zipper, making for duffel-style entry into the body of the pack; this was one of our favorite features of the Traverse.
-Regarding pockets and accessories, the Traverse is reminiscent of the Gregory Deva 60, though the hydration compatibility of the Traverse is much easier to use than that of the Deva 60.
-The J-zip is similar to that of the Thule Versant 60, though the Thule pack is a bit lighter overall.
+It totes a J-shaped zipper, making for duffel-style entry into the body of the pack; this was one of our favorite features of the Traverse.

 The Traverse is as close as you can get to a budget pack while still getting all the benefits of a full-suspension pack.
-The updated model is $10 more than the previous version, which is a small price for the improvements this new model has.
-Now sold for $250, the Traverse falls in with The North Face Banchee 65 and the Lowe Alpine Manaslu as the more affordable packs in this review.
-Though the Traverse is reasonably priced, the Manaslu is a much more durable option and is the same cost.
-Though we didn't experience any damage to the Traverse in testing, the pack seemed less durable regarding materials used.
-For this reason, one of the other lower-priced packs may be a better choice.
+It falls in with the more affordable packs in this review.
+Though we didn't experience any damage to the Traverse in testing, the pack seemed less durable regarding materials used than some of the other budget-priced models we tested.